Lakeside Middle School

 Distinct and livable neighborhoods feature local businesses, green spaces, bike and bus routes and gorgeous views of the mountains.
 The temperature throughout the Puget Sound is mild, which means pleasant summers and very little snow in the winter - except in the nearby mountains, where you can ski almost year-round.

 The Seattle area is the 13th largest metropolitan area in the United States, with 3.3 million people.
 King County, where Seattle is located, has more than 20 percent people of color, including Asian/Pacific Islanders, African-Americans and Latinos.
 The region has a rich Native-American heritage and a significant Native American population.
 The city has the fourth-largest International District in the country, while the neighborhoods of South Seattle are among the most ethnically and racially diverse in the country.

 Lakeside’s Upper School and Middle School campuses are nestled in a wooded area at the north end of Seattle city limits.
 Located a block from the main interstate and major bus routes, Lakeside is easy to access by car, bus and bicycle.

-Lakeside School does not discriminate on the basis of age, color, creed, disability, marital status, national or ethnic origin, race, religion, sex, sexual orientation, or genetic information.
-This policy applies to all areas of student concerns (admissions, athletics, educational policies, financial aid and loan programs, and other school-administered programs) as well as to all areas of personnel and employee concerns and hiring.
+Lakeside School does not discriminate on the basis of age, color, creed, disability, marital status, national or ethnic origin, race, religion, sex, sexual orientation, gender identity, use of a trained guide dog or service animal by a person with a disability, or genetic information.
+This policy applies to all areas of student concerns (admissions, athletics, educational policies, financial aid, and other school-administered programs) as well as to all areas of personnel and employee concerns and hiring, discipline, promotion, and termination.
 Lakeside School is an Equal Opportunity Employer (EOE).